DeletedMyEmail/AutoScripts/README.md

 - Repo name
 - Github token

-this what's going to happen:
+This what's going to happen:

 - new directory is created if it doesn't already exist
 - git repo is initialised